 Our Survive.
 Thrive.
-Succeed. model of long term sustainable development of the Bukedea, Ogoloi, and Ongongoja CarePoints ensures that these children and their surrounding communities are the recipients of hope and love, and empowered to be the agents of change for Uganda’s future generations.
+Succeed. model of long term sustainable development of the Bukedea, Ogoloi, and Ongongoja CarePoints ensures these children and their surrounding communities are the recipients of hope and love, and empowered to be the agents of change for Uganda’s future generations.
 Orphans of Teso proudly partners with Children’s HopeChest to provide holistic, faith-based care to several hundred orphaned children in the war torn Teso region of Uganda.

 So I am a proud dad….
 Over the years our family has had the opportunity to support various children around the world through organizations like Compassion International, World Vision and Children’s Hunger Fund.
 More recently our family has partnered with Gospel Link to sponsor a few pastors in Southern Africa to support their ministries and allowing them the funds needed to house orphans in their homes.
 We have always worked to have our kids… Read More